Seasons, Scheduling, Holidays, Subs & Forfeits

 There are generally two types of holidays: Federal holidays and Hallmark holidays.

 Hallmark holidays are commercialized holidays that put money in the pockets of card companies, restaurants, florists, jewelry stores, etc. These include Valentine's Day, Mother's Day, Father's Day, and probably a few others that some people celebrate.
-We usually DO play on these days, as we typically need the day to get our season in.
+We usually DO play on these days, as we typically need every date available to get our seasons in.
 Exceptions may be made.
-Example: If there have been zero rainouts during a Sunday flag football season we may skip playing on Father's Day since it is toward the end of the season.
-While we do think it's important to show appreciation for your parents and your significant other, this can be done on any day of the year and does not need to be done on one specific day that you are told you should recognize them.
+Example: If there have been zero rainouts during a Sunday flag football season we may skip playing on Father's Day since it is toward the end of the season (and generally during playoffs).
+While we do think it's important to show appreciation for your parents and your significant other, this can be done on any day of the year and doesn't need to be done on one specific day that the retail industry tells you that you should appreciate them.

 What happens when the holiday falls during the week?
 If a floating holiday like Independence Day falls on a Monday or Friday, we take the entire weekend off.
-If it falls on a Tuesday or Wednesday, or Thursday we are playing every day except the holiday.
-We do not have the luxury to skip available dates to get our seasons in.
-Christmas and New Year's are special cases, and we generally take a little more time off, but it does depend on when the holiday actually falls.
+If it falls on a Tuesday, Wednesday, or Thursday we play every day except the holiday.
+We don't have the luxury to skip available dates to get our seasons in.

 Rescheduling

-We are open to rescheduling games if you discover that you are going to have a hard time fielding a team any given week.
-We need as much notice as possible in order to facilitate this though.
+If you do want to attempt to reschedule a game, we need as much notice as possible in order to facilitate this.
 A week or more is ideal.
 A few days may not cut it.
-We do not reschedule any games unless all affected teams are in agreement with the switch.
+We don't reschedule any games unless all affected teams are in agreement with the switch.

 Subs

 If you are having trouble fielding a team, you can generally use whoever you want as a sub.
-Ask friends, family, co-workers, or someone you meet out walking your dog.
 The one exception to this is when leagues have different divisions.
-If you are asking a player who plays in a division above you to sub for your team, you must obtain the consent of the opponent, as one player can have a huge impact in many sports.
+If you're asking a player who plays in a division above you to sub for your team, you must obtain the consent of the opponent, as one player can have a huge impact in many sports.

 To assist you in your quest for subs, we have the following resources available:

-• Softball: There is a page called Madison Area Men and Women Softball Players that you can use to find subs for softball.
+• Softball: Vist Madison Area Men and Women Softball Players to find subs for softball.
 This page is not affiliated with any particular league

-• Volleyball: For volleyball leagues, you can try the Madison Area Volleyball Network and Volleyball - Madison, WI pages on Facebook
+• Volleyball: Try the Madison Area Volleyball Network and Volleyball - Madison, WI pages on Facebook

 • You may find other pages on Facebook for different sports; the pages listed above are the ones we've discovered thus far

 • Even if the team captain is not on Facebook, someone on the team is.
 Please make sure someone is using these resources.
 If all of the above fails, please send an e-mail to patrick@madisonssc.com and state that your team is having trouble finding enough players.
 We can e-mail other teams or free agents who were not picked up to try to help you out.
-It really is not hard to find subs if you start looking far enough in advance.
+It's generally not hard to find subs if you start looking far enough in advance.

 Forfeits

-We cannot have forfeits.
-They cheat other teams out of a game and cause the league to incur expenses for a game that did not happen.
-We can almost always find you subs or reschedule the game if you give us enough notice.
+We can't have forfeits.
+They cheat other teams out of a game and cause the league to incur expenses for a game that didn't happen.
+We can usually find you subs or reschedule the game if you give us enough notice.
 You can see the details here: Forfeit Fees